 The Planning Board may grant a Special Permit for a Common Driveways that serves no more than three (3) lots, provided that each lot shall have the required frontage on a public way or a way approved by the Planning Board, except for the greater benefits that may be provided for in Open Space Residential Development (Section 8.1) and Flexible Frontage (Section 8.6).
-An application for a special permit shall include a site plan prepared by a registered engineer and registered land surveyor that provides satisfactory evidence that such Driveway or Common Driveway meets the following requirements: A Special Permit will not be required when the common driveway is approved as part of the definitive subdivision process.
-For existing common driveways: a Special Permit shall be required when alterations are proposed to the common driveway.
+An application for a special permit shall include a site plan prepared by a registered engineer and registered land surveyor that provides satisfactory evidence that such Driveway or Common Driveway meets the following requirements: A Special Permit will not be required when the common driveway: a Special Permit shall be required when alterations are proposed to the common driveway.